GamesCreed

 Terra Memoria, PC, Review, Screenshots, Gameplay, GamesCreed

 Being careful as to where to place them, the player will only be able to put them in specific spots.
-However, the player can rotate them in order to let them fit in the place, and should look the same as indicated in the open spots.
+However, the player can rotate them in order to let them fit in the place, and they should look the same as indicated in the open spots.

-The game does feature other aspects such as cooking and a unique story, the world-building and story although short and light-hearted, still carry a message of dwindling resources and battling wars to stay safe.
+The game does feature other aspects such as cooking and a unique story, the world-building and story, although short and light-hearted, still carry a message of dwindling resources and battling wars to stay safe.
 The characters that are joined for the investigation into the problems of this world each have something unique to bring to the table, and have very pleasing looks to them.

 Terra Memoria houses a great and visually pleasing combination of 3D backgrounds and 2D styles of sprites.
 The environments are beautiful and fun to explore with the investigation into the land.